Trump mocks 'late' votes in Georgia governor race, sarcastically blames Putin

 Kemp said Thursday that even if Abrams received "100 percent" of the remaining provisional ballots, she could not close the margin.

 "The votes are not there for her," Kemp said.
-"I certainly respect the hard fought race that she ran.
-But that's a decision she's gonna have to make.
+"I certainly respect the hard-fought race that she ran.
+But that's a decision she's going to have to make.
 But we've run the race, it's very clear now and we're moving forward with the transition."